JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 For example, a project I use and love, [matchai/spacefish](https://github.com/matchai/spacefish), can't use Actions for CI because **Docker doesn't support macOS images**.
 Some projects need to be tested in environments that Docker just doesn't support.
 And that workflow with multiple versions of Node.js?
 With more versions/variations it'd become even more verbose.

-And that's ok - GitHub Actions is awesome, but it's not a silver bullet.
-It can do a lot, but in the case of Actions, like most things, GitHub promotes a platform approach.
-It's a tool for integrating with GitHub and doing some things, but leaving room for more powerful robust integrations can't be built by one company trying to do it all.
+And that's ok - GitHub Actions is awesome, but it's not a silver bullet. **It doesn't need to do everything, perfectly**.
+Dedicated products for CI (or really anything) will always have a leg-up over individual products trying to do it all; that's the platform approach.
+So go forth and use Actions for CI, or whatever tool you like to use best :sparkles: